ReactForBeginners/exercise1-todo/README.md

 # Todo app

 This exercise will teach you how to create a simple Todo app using React, like [this one.](http://reactforbeginners.github.io/exercise1-todo/) You'll learn about components, state, props and also how to change the state based on user input.

-Clone this repo and follow the instructions below to get started.
+To get started, clone this repo.
+We've linked to the jQuery CDN for you in the HTML file.
+Your React components ought to be added in main.js.

+## Running the app

+With some browsers (Safari, Firefox) you can run the app by simply dragging *index.html* into the browser.
+If you're using Chrome, you'll most likely have to start a simple server.
+If so, head over to the directory with your Command Line Interface and type the following:

+	python -m SimpleHTTPServer

 ## Running the app